SirEthanator/Hyprland-Dots/README.md

 ## TODO

+- [ ] New shell to replace Waybar, Rofi, and Swaync (using quickshell).

 - [ ] Installation script (May be finished eventually.
 I don't work on it much since it's boring tbh.)

 ## More screenshots